 The Paris Pass is one of the most popular sightseeing passes—but is this tourism pass a good value?
-In this in-depth Paris Pass Review, I’ve crunched the numbers and analyzed the practicalities of the pass to see if the Paris Pass is worth the price.
+I wanted to find out so I crunched the numbers and analyzed the practicalities of the pass to see if the Paris Pass is worth the price.

-Luckily, as far as sightseeing passes go, the Paris Pass is actually one of the best city sightseeing passes since it covers just about every major attraction in Paris—so it ends up being a great value for a lot of users.
+Luckily, as far as sightseeing passes go, the Paris Pass is one of the best city sightseeing passes since it covers just about every major attraction in Paris—so it ends up being a great value for many tourists.

 WHY BELIEVE ME?

-I lived in Paris for nearly two years (and have visited multiple times), so I feel that we can give the pass a fair value assessment since I’m familiar with most of the museums, monuments, the Metro, and other attractions.
+I lived in Paris for nearly two years (and have visited multiple times), so I feel that I can give the Paris Pass a fair value assessment since I’m familiar with most of the museums, monuments, the Metro, and other attractions.

 UPDATE